 In this phase, we will welcome eight new First Nation – municipal partnerships from across Canada.
-To ensure a wide representation, we are piloting a new regional approach starting in British Columbia and Quebec, where two partnerships will be selected in each of these provinces.
+To ensure a wide representation, we are piloting a new regional approach starting in British Columbia and Quebec, where we hope to select two partnerships in each of these provinces.

-Note that we are now offering two streams: a three-year standard participation and a two-year accelerated option.
-Both will start in December 2021.
+For Phase 3, we are offering two streams: a three-year standard participation and a two-year accelerated option.

 Many municipalities and First Nations want to collaborate as neighbours, but they don’t always know where to begin.
 The CEDI program, implemented in partnership with Council for the Advancement of Native Development Officers (Cando), supports neighbouring First Nations and municipalities to develop capacity to and implement long-term joint planning for community economic development initiatives and land use, while building respectful and sustainable government-to-government partnerships.

 Since 2013, CEDI has helped municipalities and First Nations develop partnerships that establish and support their mutually beneficial economic development.
 They help coordinate local action to address regional issues and build a more sustainable economy for all.